Skip to content

 Geologically, Jasper is sourced from various regions:

-United States: Apart from Oregon, one also finds Jasper deposits across other states, each with its unique blend of Jasper types.
+• United States: Besides Oregon, Jasper deposits are found in other states, each with its unique blend of Jasper types.

 These regions illustrate the diverse environments in which Jasper can form, from sedimentary contexts like riverbeds and shorelines to the remnants of volcanic eruptions.
 Each locale imparts a signature touch to the Jasper found there, influenced by the area's specific geological makeup and historical geologic events.